-Kansas collects a state income tax at a maximum marginal tax rate of 6.45%, spread across three tax brackets.
+Kansas collects a state income tax at a maximum marginal tax rate of %, spread across tax brackets.
 Like the Federal Income Tax, Kansas' income tax allows couples filing jointly to pay a lower overall rate on their combined income with wider tax brackets for joint filers.
-There are a total of twenty states with higher marginal income tax rates then Kansas.

 Unlike many other states, Kansas does not allow municipalities or school districts to collect additional surtaxes on earned income on top of the Kansas income tax.
 However, 30 Kansas counties, 105 Kansas cities, and 400 Kansas townships impose a local intangibles tax on interest, dividends, and securities transactions (but not wages).

 The surtaxes are generally uniform: county taxes is 0.75%, and city and township taxes are 2.25%.
 No city or township has a rate higher than 2.25%, and 36 have a lower rate, as low as 0.25%.
 These surtaxes cumulatively raised approximately $2.4 million in 2008.